frootlab/frootlab.github.io/_posts/2019-03-20-three-obstacles-in-data-science.md

 realize projects - and even more, when it comes up to venture collaborations.**

-Some years ago - in the early 2010s - when Google's [TensorFlow®](https://www.tensorflow.org/) still was only an idea and Geoffrey Hinton's daredevil [Science Article](https://www.cs.toronto.edu/~hinton/science.pdf) still only received a bunch of citations, the undisputed technical issues in data science were the absence of computing power and the absence of a common play ground.
-Of course, during the last decade, NVIDIA and Google respectively stepped into the breach with [CUDA®](https://developer.nvidia.com/cuda-zone) and TensorFlow®.
+Some years ago - in the early 2010s - when Google's [TensorFlow](https://www.tensorflow.org/) still was only an idea and Geoffrey Hinton's daredevil [Science Article](https://www.cs.toronto.edu/~hinton/science.pdf) still only received a bunch of citations, the undisputed technical issues in data science were the absence of computing power and the absence of a common play ground.
+Of course, during the last decade, NVIDIA and Google respectively stepped into the breach with [CUDA](https://developer.nvidia.com/cuda-zone) and TensorFlow.
 So the question arises "What are today's foremost technical obstacles in data science?".
-In the following I present our personally experienced proposal to this question and our vision: The *Liquid Coding* framework.
+In the following I present our personally experienced proposal to this question and our vision: The *Liquid ML* framework.

 ## \#1: The Plug Jumble